 Allison Kemner serves as Senior Vice President and Chief Research Officer for Parents as Teachers National Center.
 She also serves as adjunct professor for Saint Louis University in the College of Public Health and Social Justice.
 She holds a Master’s degree in Public Health from Saint Louis University with a focus on Epidemiology and Behavioral Science.

-At Parents as Teachers National Center, Allison oversees the research and learning activities for the organization, and she collaborates with a research network to advance the organizations research and learning agenda.
-For 15 years, Allison has supported national, state, and local research and evaluation projects in the areas of maternal and child health, childhood obesity, child abuse and neglect, family support, child development, and social determinants of health.
+At Parents as Teachers National Center, Ms. Kemner oversees the research and learning activities for the organization, and she collaborates with a research network to advance the organizations research and learning agenda.
+For 15 years, she has supported national, state, and local research and evaluation projects in the areas of maternal and child health, childhood obesity, child abuse and neglect, family support, child development, and social determinants of health.

 Strategist, Missouri Foundation for Health